dvreeze/yaidom/docs/yaidom-tutorial.rst

 knowledge about their context.
 For example, a standard yaidom element can not be asked for its parent element, if any.

 Sometimes it is very handy to know the ancestry of an element.
-For example, in an XML schema document, an element declaration defines an element, whose expanded name can only be determined by querying the element and its ancestry (in this case the root element).
-After all, the local name of the expanded name follows from the name attribute of the element declaration itself, but the namespace URI of that expanded name follows from the target namespace of the schema document, as specified in the root element.
+For example, in an XML schema document, an element declaration declares an element, whose expanded name can only be determined by querying the element and its ancestry (in this case the root element).
+After all, the local name of that expanded name follows from the name attribute of the element declaration itself, but the namespace URI of that expanded name follows from the target namespace of the schema document, as specified in the root element.